keebus/TinyReason/README.md

     Mother is Woman and Parent;

   To specify a transitive role, use the "trans" keyword followed by role names separated by at least one space and ending with a semicolon.
-  Example
+Example:

     trans greaterThan equalTo;

 Usage